DanielFLopez1620/orion_common/README.md

     ros-$ROS_DISTRO-backward-ros libdw-dev
     ~~~

-6. Install external packages dependencies in the source
+6. Install external packages dependencies for the G-Mov package (pi cam and servo) in the source

     ~~~bash
     cd ~/ros2_ws/src